Neptune-class ship of the line: Service history

 Neptune was commissioned in March 1797 and was assigned to the Channel Fleet.
-She became the flagship of Commodore Sir Erasmus Gower who played a role in peacefully settling the mutiny at the Nore.
-After the end of the mutiny, Gower lowered his broad pennant in September and assumed command of Neptune.
+She became the flagship of Commodore Sir Erasmus Gower who deterred the Nore mutineers from marching on London.
+After the mutiny, Gower lowered his broad pennant in September and assumed command of Neptune.
 The ship remained on blockade duty in the English Channel until she was transferred to the Mediterranean Fleet in June 1797.
 She served as the flagship of Vice-Admiral James Gambier in 1801–1802 and returned home with the signing of the Peace of Amiens in early 1802.
 There she was refitted and then rejoined the Channel Fleet.
 The fleet resumed blockading French ports when the British declared war on France in May 1803 and Neptune remained with the fleet until she was ordered to join Vice-Admiral Robert Calder's fleet blockading Ferrol, Spain, in August 1805.

 Temeraire was commissioned in March 1799 and was assigned to the Channel Fleet as the flagship of Rear-Admiral John Warren in July.
 A few months later, she became the flagship of Rear-Admiral James Whitshed.
 Rear-Admiral Rear-Admiral George Campbell hoisted his flag in Temeraire in late 1801.
 Elements of the ship's crew mutinied when she was ordered to Bantry Bay, Ireland, in December to wait for a convoy that she would escort to the West Indies while the Peace of Amiens was being negotiated.
 After the mutiny was suppressed and the ringleaders hung in January 1802, Temeraire was sent to the West Indies where she remained for the next six months.
 She was refitted from May 1803 to February and then rejoined the Channel Fleet.
 The ship was ordered to join Vice-Admiral Cuthbert Collingwood's newly formed squadron blockading the Spanish and French fleets in Cádiz, Spain, in July.